“Play is the primary way children were designed to learn.”

 1.Play-based learning

-Children learn best through play-based learning and care, so we support them to play for long blocks of time each day, to ask questions and learn using real-life, hands-on experiences.
+Children learn best through play-based learning and care, so we support them to play for long blocks of time each day, engaging in real-life experiences and asking questions.

-Our children have control over their playtime, which helps them develop a sense of self-awareness and learn to manage their own feelings and actions.
-Our teaching team support this by being brilliant role models and leading by example.
+Our children have agency within the curriculum, which helps them to develop self-awareness and learn to manage their own feelings and actions.
+Our teaching team support this by being role models and leading by example.
 They ask thoughtful and intentional questions to help your child develop deeper thinking skills.

-We love it when families join in on the fun!
+We love it when families join in!
 You’re welcome to come on excursions, take part in play and research projects, and even share your at-home hobbies with the children.
 Chances are, if you love it, they will love learning it from you.

 Why is play so important in early childhood education?